Nicovz21/TeamA5/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/enemies.md

 as well as its own `update` cycle which defines its behavior.
 There really isn't any limit to what an enemy can be made to do, it's just up to the implementer's coding skills!

-As of right now, the `Enemy` classes base `touchedPlayer` method will hurt the player (which in turn kills the player) if the player touches the enemy.
+As of right now, the `Enemy` classes base `touchedPlayer` method will hurt the player if the player touches the enemy, assuming they can't be jumped on or aren't if they are stompable.
 If this behavior is not desired, you can remove that line of code, or override the `touchedPlayer` method in an enemy class and include logic to determine if the enemy should be hurt or not.

 Most enemies adhere to similar collision detection to the player, and can follow those collision rules using the `GameObject` class's